In addition to our FAQ you find here more detailed information about True Wealth and responsible investing.

 What products are affected by retros?

 High-margin investment instruments, such as actively managed investment funds, hedge funds, and structured products, are particularly lucrative.
-Through retrocession fees, the intermediary indirectly shares in the total expense ratio (TER), which is often high, and in the case of investment funds, it also gets a cut of the frontend or backend load.
-Frontend and backend loads can easily amount to up to five or six percent of the total amount invested, and this makes them particularly susceptible to these types of deals.
+Through retrocession fees, the intermediary indirectly benefits from the total expense ratio (TER), which is often high, and in the case of investment funds, also from the issue premium and redemption commission.
+Issue premiums and redemption commissions can easily amount to up to five or six percent of the total amount invested, and this makes them particularly susceptible to these types of deals.

 Passively managed ETFs are less susceptible, because they typically have a lower total expense ratio (TER), which in turn provides little scope for retrocession fees.
-What is more, ETFs are bought and sold directly on a stock exchange, where frontend or backend loads do not exist.
+What is more, ETFs are bought and sold directly on a stock exchange, where issue premiums and redemption commissions do not exist.
 Although no retrocession fees apply if the bank managing the assets also offers its own products, the conflict of interest remains the same.
 Client advisers are often remunerated on a performance basis, i.e., ultimately on the basis of their profitability for the company.

 No retrocession fees at True Wealth